antipatico/xv6-reverse-tools/README.md

 Versioning is provided from the original version of xv6 files.

-The version of xv6 is the latest as today: 6.828.
+You can find the intial source code of xv6 under `begin/xv6-public`.

 The first idea was to port [btbd's disassembler](https://github.com/btbd/disassembler).